idexio/idex-sdk-js/API.md

 -   `baseReserveQuantity` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** quantity of base asset held in the liquidity pool
 -   `quoteReserveQuantity` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** quantity of quote asset held in the liquidity pool

-## numerator

-The result needs to be rounded down to prevent the pool's constant product from decreasing, ie. the second part of the subtraction (the division) needs to be rounded up.

 ## RestResponseLiquidityAddition

 LiquidityAddition